public interface Iterable

 assert [2,4,2,1,3,5,2,4,3].count{ it % 2 == 0 } == 5

-- a closure conditionCounts the number of occurrences of the given value inside this Iterable.
+closure - a closure conditionCounts the number of occurrences which satisfy the given closure from inside this Iterable.

 Example usage: